UMWEDU/umw-residencelife-sync/_pages/early-arrivals.md

  	<li>Sponsor’s name, e-mail address, office phone number, and emergency contact phone number</li>
 </ul>
 <h3>Individual Requests (Upperclassmen only)</h3>
-Those upperclass students without a University sponsor may request to arrive early (no earlier than August 22) by submitting an <a href="https://umw.starrezhousing.com/starrezportal">Individual Early Arrival Request Form</a> via the Housing portal no later than Sunday, August 18<sup>th</sup> at 11:50 p.m.; there is a $30 per day fee for those approved, and without the dining plan in effect, any meals must be purchased by the student as needed.
-Fall meal plans start with dinner on Saturday, August 24<sup>th</sup>, 2019.
-Approval will be made based on the readiness of the residence halls to receive students.
+Those upperclass students without a University sponsor may request to arrive early (no earlier than August 20) by submitting an <a href="https://umw.starrezhousing.com/starrezportal">Individual Early Arrival Request Form</a> via the Housing portal no later than Sunday, August 16<sup>th</sup> at 11:50 p.m.; there is a $30 per day fee for those approved, and without the dining plan in effect, any meals must be purchased by the student as needed.
+Fall meal plans start with dinner on Saturday, August 22<sup>nd</sup>, 2020.
+Approval will be made based on individual need and readiness of the residence halls to receive students.

 <b><i>Please note: approval of sponsored Early Arrivals is not guaranteed.</i></b>